 Step 4: Test the language model and flow with automated testing

 Thorough testing of the VA is essential before moving into a deployment state.
-The language model and flow testing are different from that of the standard software application testing.
+The language model and flow testing are different from that of standard software application testing.
 One needs to test the VA based on a set of parameters that are unique to a VA.
 The parameters help in determining the quality of the intents, entities, and if the VA can handle flow deviations.
 The second challenge is to get the right set of test cases and in the required quantity.
 A good test case gives out the right indications.
-A general rule of thumb is to have about 2000 test case conversations that cover various types of conversations like – the happy path conversations, non-linear conversations, conversations have flow discontinuity, out of domain conversation, and small talk conversations.
+A general rule of thumb is to have about 2000 test case conversations that cover various types of conversations like – the happy path conversations, non-linear conversations, conversations that have flow discontinuity, out of domain conversation, and small talk conversations.

 Dialogscore is a good tool that comes with pre-built test cases, test-case generation ability, and metrics to evaluate the quality of a VA.
-The metrics plus recommendations in dialogscore helps in improving the quality of a VA.
+The metrics plus recommendations in dialogscore help in improving the quality of a VA.
 And its ability to quickly generate and run test cases speeds up your VA development time without compromising on VA quality.

 Step 5: Integrate with enterprise systems.
 Ensure human in the loop is included